Group of African-American film critics celebrates Black Hollywood and beyond while building its stature - ExBulletin

 Gil watched my trajectory, he said.
 He saw me when no one else did.
 How is it possible that you were able to have such success when you were never even invited to the Independent Spirit Awards?
 You and your wife.
 Think about it.
 Everything we've done has been independent at the highest level to make money.
 And we never received an invitation to the Spirit Awards or an independent event.
 This is what Gil represents.

 Taylor applauded Robertson for honoring director Antoine Fuqua and actor Will Smith last year for their film Emancipation.
-This happened at a time when Smith was facing backlash for his Oscar slap and a 10-year ban from Oscar events.
+This happened at a time when Smith was facing backlash for his Oscar slap and 10-year sentence. ban from Oscars events.

 Instead of turning his back on him and his project, he viewed Will as an artist, Taylor said.
 He celebrated the artistry of Will and Antoine, because they worked (expletive) on this film.
 He rewarded them.
-That's what it's all about, right? …That's what AAFCA stands for.
+That's what it's all about, isn't it? …That's what AAFCA stands for.

 Robertson is excited about the future of the organization.
 In addition to growing its flagship events, it is looking to expand into more curatorial spaces, expand its range of partnerships and secure major book deals.